 Serial connections are still often used to control devices, and with an IP-to-serial interface, you can control these devices over the network.
 Ensure that you are using the proper baud rate and that your cable is pinned out correctly, and you’ll save yourself a lot of time on site.

 While building a cable on site seems to offer the most flexibility, having pre-made cables can save you time and money during troubleshooting and provide a sanity check when you are trying to troubleshoot connectivity issues.
 Purchase a few pre-built cables (they are inexpensive), and keep them handy for when you need one.
 Testing the system with a pre-built cable can tell you if the problem lies with your custom-built cable or is somewhere else.

-It’s also wise to keep some DB9 gender changers (male-to-male and female-to-female connectors), so you can always adapt your cable to the equipment you need to control.
+It’s also wise to keep some DB9 gender changers (male-to-male and female-to-female connectors) and null modem adapters, so you can always adapt your cable to the equipment you need to control.
 We hope that you find these best practices for RS-232 serial control helpful.

 Aveo Systems is a leading designer of audio-visual control solutions.
 Our award-winning Mira Connect smart control system offers a consistent and intuitive user experience for end users and an easier set-up process (without the need for any custom programming) for system integrators.
 And because Mira Connect controls products from many different manufacturers, you can verify with us if your favorite products are currently supported or if we’ll be adding it soon.
 Contact us and we’ll be happy to talk to you.